serokell/blog-posts/Alex and Happy Part 2/article.md

 ```

 n.b.: Do NOT extract these operators to a new production and change it to `exp operator exp` because of a limitation in Happy.
 This will cause conflicts that will be pretty difficult to resolve.
-You could work around it using `%prec`, but you will have to list all lookahead terminals in the operator precedence table.
+You could work around it by using `%prec`, but you will have to list all lookahead terminals in the operator precedence table.

 Remember that we previously defined the precedences and associativities of each operator; otherwise, Happy would generate 168 shift/reduce conflicts.
 I will copy and paste them here yet again in case you've missed them: